nodatime/nodatime/src/NodaTime.Web/Markdown/2.0.x/migration-to-2.md

 but if it turns out to be a significant problem, please post on the mailing list and we'll see what we can do.

-TBD (this will be awkward).
-To note so far:

-- Periods with year/month/week/day values outside the range of `int`
-- Offset truncation to seconds (see above)
-- Calendar names

 Default values
 ====